 On July 1, 2021, when the work of the newly elected county councils began, the Administrative Territorial Reform of Latvia entered into force.
 As a result, the former counties of Dobele, Auce and Tērvete have been merged into one - the new Dobele County.

-According to the Law of Administrative Territories and Settlements, there are 7 state cities and 36 counties in Latvia now.
+According to the Law of Administrative Territories and Settlements, there are 7 national cities and 36 counties in Latvia now.

 The Dobele County includes two towns – Dobele and Auce – and 19 parishes (pagasts): Annenieki, Augstkalne, Auri, Bēne, Bērze, Biksti, Bukaiši, Dobele, Īle, Jaunbērze, Krimūnas, Lielauce, Naudīte, Penkule, Tērvete, Ukri, Vecauce, Vītiņi, Zebrene.

 Area of the territory: 1629.33 km², including the former Dobele County (888.57 km²), the former Auce County (516.97 km²) and the former Tērvete County (223.79 km²).

 Population: 30 556 (as of 01.01.2021), including the former Dobele County (20 608), the former Auce County (6654) and the former Tērvete County (3294).

 The administrative centre of the municipality is Dobele Town.
 It lies on the banks of the Bērze River, 72 km from Riga, the capital of Latvia.